DianZzzz/DianZzzz.github.io/_finance/CFA/Wealth-Management.md

 - Calculate the final after tax portfolio return
 - Subtract liability from unrealized capital gain = embed gain * capital tax rate

+## Estate Planning

+RV_gift = FV_gift/FV_bequest
+        = (1 + r(1-t))^n(1-T) / (1 + r(1-t))^n(1-T)

+## Concentrated Positions

+### Risks

+- The company-specific risk inherent in the concentrated position
+- The reduction in portfolio efficiency resulting from the lack of diversification
+- The liquidity risk inherent in a privately-held or outsized publicly-held security
+- The risk of incurring an outsized tax bill that diminishes return if one were to sell part of the concentrated position in an attempt to reduce the other risks

+### Solutions

+#### Charitable Remainder Trust
+- An irrevocable donation to a trust and receive a tax deduction for the gift.
+- Provide income for the life of the named beneficiaries.
+When the last-named beneficiary dies, any assets remaining in the trust would be distributed to the charity named in the trust.